 Presence and Work Assignments on Event Day

-- All substitutes must be approved by the chair of the event.
+All substitutes must be approved by the chair of the event at least one week prior to the event.
+The substitute judge must be a member of NVMTA or another credible Teachers’ Association in the same instrument and have experience in judging student events.
 It is understood that substitute judges who are members of NVMTA in the same instrument are automatically approved, however, notification must be given to the chair of the event.

 Chair Communication, Scheduling and Etiquette

 All parent/student questions concerning the event should be handled by the teachers.
 Teachers must not give phone numbers or e-mail addresses of the chair to parents.
 Chairs may refuse to take phone calls or e-mails from parents.

 In the event that the chair of a competitive event has one or more students enrolled, the ordering of students will be scheduled by the Competition Oversight Committee.
 In all other cases, the final decision on scheduling and related aspects of each event rests with the chair.